eProsima/Fast-DDS-docs/docs/pubsub.rst

 These predefined rules use some values explained here:

 * DG: DomainId Gain.
 You can set this value using attribute ``rtps.port.domainIDGain``.
-Default value is ``250``.
+The default value is ``250``.
 * PG: ParticipantId Gain.
 You can set this value using attribute ``rtps.port.participantIDGain``.
-Default value is ``2``.
+The default value is ``2``.
 * PB: Port Base number.
 You can set this value using attribute ``rtps.port.portBase``.
-Default value is ``7400``.
+The default value is ``7400``.
 * offsetd0, offsetd1, offsetd2, offsetd3: Additional offsets.
 You can set these values using attributes
   ``rtps.port.offsetdN``.
 Default values are: ``offsetd0 = 0``, ``offsetd1 = 10``, ``offsetd2 = 1``, ``offsetd3 = 11``.

 Both UDP and TCP unicast locators support to have a null address.
-In that case *eProsima Fast RTPS* understands to get local network addresses and use them.
+In that case, *eProsima Fast RTPS* understands to get local network addresses and use them.

 Both UDP and TCP locators support to have a zero port.
-In that case *eProsima Fast RTPS* understands to calculate well-known port for that type of traffic.
+In that case, *eProsima Fast RTPS* understands to calculate well-known port for that type of traffic.

 Sending locators
 """"""""""""""""